This is a prerelease version.

 mainClass

-MainClass is the name of the main class that will be run on the submitted job
+Name of the main class that will be run on the job.

 bucketConfig

-• secretName: Name of the Secret object which holds the credentials for your cloud provider.
+• secretName: Name of the Secret object that holds the credentials for your cloud provider.

 • bucketURI: Full path for the external bucket.
 For example: gs://your-bucket/path/to/jars.